xuanxu/starmatrix/docs/configuration.rst

         return_fractions  # Flag to calculate R: fraction of mass restored to the ISM.
 Default: False integration_step  # The integration step can be constant in t or in log(t).
 Default: "logt" dtd_correction_factor # Correction for the uncertainty in the DTD integral.
-Default: 1.0 deprecation_warnings  # If False Intergalactic won't show deprecation warnings.
+Default: 1.0 deprecation_warnings  # If False Starmatrix won't show deprecation warnings.
 Default: True expelled_elements_filename  # Filename of ejected data.
 Defaults to an internal file with
                                     # data for z=0.02 from Gavilan et al, 2006, A&A, 450, 509
                                     # and Chieffi & Limongi, 2004, ApJ, 608, 405
         yield_corrections # A map of individual correction factors for items in the ejected data file

-Intergalactic will use its internal default values for all params for which no values are provided.
+Starmatrix will use its internal default values for all params for which no values are provided.

 If you want to use an existent configuration file as template for your own, you can run::

-    $ intergalactic --generate-config
+    $ starmatrix --generate-config

 That command will create a ``config-example.yml`` file in the current dir.